danmoji/blurbstone/README.md

 play-card "number of card" -> then it plays a card or requests a targe number hero-power -> "or requersts target number if its like a mage or priest" weapon-attack "target number"

+## how to implement multiple stage commands like battlecry deals 1 damage or heal 2